| | |

 Why This is the BEST Guajillo Beef Taco Recipe

-What Makes Guajillo Chilis Perfect for Tacos?
+What Makes Guajillo Chiles Perfect for Tacos?

-Chili guajillo, the dried form of the mirasol chili, is a cornerstone of Mexican cooking.
-It's prized for its complex flavor profile: a **sweet and earthy flavor** with a **slight fruitiness** and notes of berries and green tea.
-With a **mild to medium heat level** (2,500–5,000 **Scoville Heat Units, or SHU**), it adds incredible depth without overwhelming heat, making it perfect for family meals.
-Learn more about this essential ingredient in my complete Guajillo Peppers Guide.
+Guajillo chiles, the dried form of the mirasol chili, are a cornerstone of Mexican cooking.
+They’re prized for their complex flavor profile: a sweet and earthy flavor with a slight fruitiness and notes of berries and green tea.
+With a mild to medium heat level (2,500–5,000 Scoville Heat Units, or SHU), they add incredible depth without overwhelming heat, making them perfect for family meals.

 What’s the Best Beef for Tacos?

 For the most tender and flavorful results, I recommend using beef chuck or sirloin, thinly sliced against the grain.
 Chuck roast has great marbling, which renders down during cooking, making the beef incredibly juicy.
 Sirloin is a leaner option but still wonderfully tender when sliced thin.
-For more taco-making tips, see this excellent guide from Taste of Home.

 Video: How to Make Guajillo Braised Beef